avinash-mahawar-au5/Bitcoin-Notification-Program_python/README.md

 ## Creating IFTTT Applets

 Now this is the important and main part of this application.
-We need to create two new IFTTT applets: one for emergency Bitcoin price notifications and one for regular updates.
+We need to create few new IFTTT applets: one for emergency Bitcoin price notifications and one for regular updates.

 In this project we are going to make below Applets 1.For send an Email for Emergency notification.